sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Linux: `uploadport = /dev/ttyUSB0` or similar.
 - Windows: `upload_port = COM1` or similar.
 - MacOSX: `upload_port = /dev/cu.SLAB_USBtoUART` or similar.

+#### Select your aspect ratio

+Default aspect ratio is 16:9, so if your monitor has this, you don't need to change anything.

+If your monitor is 4:3, you should edit hardware.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.

 #### Upload the data filesystem